Most Popular Diabetes Articles

 Avandia works by making diabetes patients more sensitive to their own insulin in order to control blood sugar levels.
 It specifically reduces your blood sugar by raising the sensitivity of your liver, fat, and muscle cells to insulin.

 As I have already explained, the problem is that diabetes is NOT a disease of blood sugar.
-Focusing on the symptom of diabetes (which is elevated blood sugar) rather addressing the root cause is an exercise in futility and could even be downright dangerous.
-Nearly 100 percent of Type 2 diabetics can be successfully cured without drugs.
-You just might be surprised to know that you can eat, exercise, and live your way to recovery…
+Focusing on the symptom of diabetes (which is elevated blood sugar) rather than addressing the root cause is an exercise in futility and could even be downright dangerous.
+Nearly 100 percent of type 2 diabetics can be successfully cured without drugs.
+You just might be surprised to know that you can eat, exercise, and live your way to recovery.